 This is not a high priority.
 We had a long discussion before psr-0 was implemented and we aren't about to remove psr-0 support now.
 If it turns out it doesn't function as well as we hope we can reevaluate it for some future version of Kohana (most likely 4.x).

-#2 Updated by Steven G. over 2 years ago
+#2 Updated by Steven G. almost 3 years ago

 Isaiah DeRose-Wilson wrote: